-- Assets contributed to the multiemployer benefit plan by one employer may be used to provide benefits to employees of other participating employers. - If a participating employer stops contributing to the multiemployer benefit plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - If the Group stops participating in some of its multiemployer benefit plans, it may be required to pay those plans an amount based on its allocable share of the underfunded status of the plan, referred to as a withdrawal liability.
+- Assets contributed to the multiemployer benefit plan by one employer may be used to provide benefits to employees of other participating employers. - If a participating employer stops contributing to the multiemployer benefit plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - If the Company stops participating in some of its multiemployer benefit plans, it may be required to pay those plans an amount based on its allocable share of the underfunded status of the plan, referred to as a withdrawal liability.

-The Group participates in approximately 260 multiemployer benefit plans, none of which are individually significant to the Group.
-The number of employees covered by the Group's multiemployer benefit plans has remained consistent over the past three years, and there have been no significant changes that affect the comparability of fiscal 2023 and 2022 contributions.
-The Group recognizes expense for the contractually-required contribution for each period.
-The Group contributed \$67 million and \$71 million to multiemployer benefit plans during the years ended September 30, 2023 and 2022, respectively.
+The Company participates in approximately 240 multiemployer benefit plans, none of which are individually significant to the Company.
+The number of employees covered by the Company's multiemployer benefit plans has remained consistent over the past three years, and there have been no significant changes that affect the comparability of fiscal 2024, 2023 and 2022 contributions.
+The Company recognizes expense for the contractually-required contribution for each period.
+The Company contributed \$80 million, \$67 million and \$71 million to multiemployer benefit plans during the years ended September 30, 2024, 2023 and 2022, respectively.

-Based on the most recent information available, the Group believes that the present value of actuarial accrued liabilities in certain of these multiemployer benefit plans may exceed the value of the assets held in trust to pay benefits.
-Currently, the

-Group is not aware of any significant multiemployer benefit plans for which it is probable or reasonably possible that the Group will be obligated to make up any shortfall in funds.
-Moreover, if the Group were to exit certain markets or otherwise cease making contributions to these funds, the Group could trigger a withdrawal liability.
-Currently, the Group is not aware of any multiemployer benefit plans for which it is probable or reasonably possible that the Group will have a significant withdrawal liability.
+Based on the most recent information available, the Company believes that the present value of actuarial accrued liabilities in certain of these multiemployer benefit plans may exceed the value of the assets held in trust to pay benefits.
+Currently, the Company is not aware of any significant multiemployer benefit plans for which it is probable or reasonably possible that the Company will be obligated to make up any shortfall in funds.
+Moreover, if the Company were to exit certain markets or otherwise cease making contributions to these funds, the Company could trigger a withdrawal liability.
+Currently, the Company is not aware of any multiemployer benefit plans for which it is probable or reasonably possible that the Company is not aware of any multiemployer benefit plans for which it is probable or reasonably possible that the Company will have a significant withdrawal liability.
 Any accrual for a shortfall or withdrawal liability will be recorded when it is probable that a liability exists and it can be reasonably estimated.